 Carolyn Shread is committed to interrogating the canon to make space for marginalized voices and to decolonizing the curriculum through the inclusion of texts from throughout the Francophone world.
 Her language classes integrate digital practices, combining a focus on grammatical rigor with creative self-expression in French.

-Shread participates actively in the Five College community as co-chair of the Faculty Seminar on Literary Translation and co-chair for the French Studies Faculty Seminar.
-She works closely with the Haitian publishing house LEGS EDITION and is on the editorial board of the journal Legs et littérature.
+In addition to teaching at Smith College as a faculty exchange since 2013, Shread participates actively in the Five College community as co-chair of the Faculty Seminar on Literary Translation and co-chair for the French Studies Faculty Seminar.

 Language teaching, twentieth and twenty-first century French and Francophone literature and culture, translation studies, women and gender studies

 - M.A., Sussex University

 - B.A., St. Anne's College, Oxford